Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. They Are Suffering From a Cognitive Disorder

-Cognitive dysfunction syndrome is most common in geriatric dogs (and cats).
+Cognitive dysfunction syndrome is most common in senior dogs (and cats).
 It’s similar to the dementia that we recognize in human beings.
-If they are suffering from a cognitive disorder, your dog may look at a wall and start barking at it for no obvious reason.
+If they suffer from a cognitive disorder, your dog may look at a wall and start barking at it for no obvious reason.

-The best steps that you can take in this situation is to schedule an appointment with your veterinarian and lay out all the signs and symptoms that you have observed.
-Hopefully, testing will help diagnose your dog’s cognitive problems so they can be properly addressed and their quality of life can be enhanced.
+The best steps that you can take in this situation are to schedule an appointment with your veterinarian and lay out all the signs and symptoms that you have observed.
+Hopefully, testing will help diagnose your dog’s cognitive problems so they can be properly addressed and enhance their quality of life.

 divider-dog